-Visual data (images, videos) are rich in business and consumer information.
-Advancements in Data Science, Machine Learning (ML), and Visual Data Analytics are making this information more and more accessible.
-Across many different domains, people are collecting large and varied corpora of visual data and developing ever more powerful models to gain insight from them.
-While the tools and techniques for visual data analytics are improving significantly, the tools for managing this data have remained largely unchanged.
+Multimodal data (images, videos, documents) is rich in business and consumer information.
+Advancements in data science, machine learning (ML), or multimodal AI in general, are making this information more and more accessible.
+Across many different domains, people are collecting large and varied corpora of multimodal data and developing ever more powerful models to gain insight from them.
+While the tools and techniques for analyzing such datasets are improving significantly, the tools for managing this data have remained largely unchanged.

 Across many different analytics applications, some common complex and time consuming tasks include:

 - Managing different modalities of data